-It’s the Super Bowl, America’s most important football game.
-Millions of people watch from home with family or friends –and eat a ton of food.
-Food has “calories,” the amount of energy it gives you, and the fattier the food, the more calories.
+Millions of people watch the Super Bowl from home with family or friends –and eat a ton of food.
+Food has “calories,” the amount of energy it gives you.
 Grown-ups need about 2000-3000 calories a day, but during the Super Bowl people eat 6,600 calories!
-Today Americans will eat more than 1 billion chicken wings, 11 million slices of pizza, 11 million potato chips, and 8 million pounds of tortilla chips…and the fans of the losing team will eat more than the winner’s fans.
+In total, Americans will eat more than 1 billion chicken wings, 11 million slices of pizza, 11 million potato chips, and 8 million pounds of tortilla chips…and the fans of the losing team will eat more than the winner’s fans.

 Wee ones: If during the game you eat chicken wings, pizza, potato chips, tortilla chips, and cookies, how many foods is that (and how full do you feel)?